xuandong05/DisasterResponse/README.md

 The project is to analyze data and build a classifier model for disaster message.

 ### Acknowledgement:
-I would like to thank FigureEight for providing the relevant data used in this project and Udacity for providint Data Scientist Nano Program.
+I would like to thank FigureEight for providing the relevant data used in this project and Udacity for providing Data Scientist Nano Program.